saeen666/graph_vuln/devign_fix/README.md

 │       ├── log.py                  <- Module for logging modules messages.
 │       ├── functions               <- Auxiliar functions for processing.
 │       │   ├── __init__.py         <- Makes functions a Python package
-│       │   ├── cpg.py              <- Module with auxiliar functions for CPGs.
+│       │   ├── cpg.py              <- Module with auxiliary functions for CPGs.
 │       │   ├── digraph.py          <- Module for creating digraphs from nodes.
 │       │   └── parase.py           <- Module for parsing source code into tokens.
 │       │